 —Sarah Wolfolds, Assistant Professor and Andrew M. Paul Sesquicentennial Faculty Fellow at Cornell

-Cornell's Center for Teaching Innovation is offering Teaching & Learning in the Diverse Classroom as a massive open online course (MOOC).
+Cornell's Center for Teaching Innovation is offering Teaching & Learning in the Diverse Classroom as a massive open online course (MOOC) on the edX platform.

 The course is self-paced, so you can enroll at any time.